consensual-hallucination/civitai-image-db/README.md

 Sample in csv format with following fields:
 ```
 id: record id
-image_url: This is civitai's image UUID/GUID and it's forms the image URL
+image_url: This is civitai's image UUID/GUID and it forms the image URL
 user_id: this is not civitai's user ID, it's a foreign key to other table that contains civitai's usernames
 nsfw_level: nsfw_level
 created_at: timestamp of when image was created/uploaded at civitai.com